plark-inc/hostship/README.md

 bash <(curl -fsSL https://cli.hostship.com/install.sh)
 ```

-Once installed, you can run `hostship update` at any time to download the latest release.
+Once installed, you can run `hostship update` at any time to update the CLI.

 ## Releasing